The Next Big Thing

 “Paul Pilzer in his book ‘The Wellness revolution’ predicted that wellness might become a USD200 billion worth industry – from health to beauty to food and medicine.
 And his expectations are becoming true, at least in terms of newly widespread lifestyle approaches.
 It is enough if we consider the boom of smart devices for tracking one’s physical daily activities, the increasing importance of functional materials at all levels of the fashion market offer and the overall hype of healthy lifestyles and physical activities.”
 (Source: Sportswear International)

 On this blog, our focus has more been on the aspects of wellness that you cannot buy in a clothing store, workout in a gym or make a meal with.
 We have looked more at emotional, spiritual, financial, family and relationship wellness issues.
 Those areas of wellness that, if off-balance or unattended, will have negative impacts.
 But this is why people do end up doing their own research into sites such as Gundry MD, to get some inspiration in relation to wellness.
-Self care is very important.
+Self-care is very important.
 Plus, it won’t hurt to find more ways to look after yourself in the right way.
 It is imperative to look after yourself so that you have a long, healthy life ahead.
 If you’re not sure where to start your research on the same, you may have a look at sites like ActivatedYou which could give you an insight on how to blend tradition and medicine to look after the holistic health.
 So, in addition to the smart, wearable technology available, we believe that if a person, whether male or female, does not attend to their inner being all other wellness efforts will be wasted in the long run.